Lemon Cheesecake Cookies

 For the Lemon Cheesecake Filling

-- Line a small cookie sheet with parchent paper.
+- Line a small cookie sheet with parchment paper.

 - Add the cream cheese and sugar to a small bowl.
 Mix on medium-high speed with an electric mixer until fluffy and the sugar has dissolved, about 2 minutes.
-Then mix in the lemon zest.6 oz (170 g) cream cheese, cold, 3 tablespoon (38 g) granulated white sugar, ½ tablespoon (5 g) lemon zest
+Then mix in the lemon zest.6 oz (170 g) cream cheese, cold, 3 tbsp (38 g) granulated white sugar, 1/2 tbsp (5 g) lemon zest

-- Scoop the cheesecake filling into 16, 2 teaspoon portions onto the baking sheet.
+- Scoop the cheesecake filling into 16, 2 tsp portions onto the baking sheet.

 - Pop the cheesecake balls into the freezer until they are frozen and very firm.